Peck's farm photos

 on his way to the Crêt de Mondisé during a snowstorm, in May 2002.

-Correntine farm (1439 meters) is tucked up into seldom-frequented shelf on the
+Correntine farm (1439 meters) is tucked up into a seldom-frequented shelf on the

 La Correntine ridge leading NNE to the Crêt de Mondisé (1525m), 2.2 kilometres